Is Resurrection Real? What Judaism, Christianity, and Islam Teach

 Christianity

-For Christianity, resurrection isn't merely one doctrine among many — it's the load-bearing wall of the entire faith.
-Paul makes this breathtakingly clear in 1 Corinthians 15, arguably the most concentrated theological argument in the New Testament: if there's no resurrection of the dead, then Christ himself wasn't raised, and if Christ wasn't raised, the whole gospel collapses 1 Corinthians 15:13 1 Corinthians 15:12.
-That's a remarkably bold claim, and Paul meant it as such.
+For Christianity, resurrection isn't a peripheral doctrine — it's the load-bearing wall of the entire faith.
+Paul makes this explicit in 1 Corinthians 15, arguably the most sustained theological argument in the New Testament.
+He writes bluntly that if there's no resurrection of the dead, then Christ himself wasn't raised 1 Corinthians 15:13, and if that's true, the whole enterprise collapses 1 Corinthians 15:12.

 Islam